-Upon completion of KINE 360, competency should be demonstrated in the following areas:
+Upon completion of KINE 360 students should be able to:

-- 1. Explain the physiological adaptations to resistance training. - 2.
+- 1. Demonstrate an understanding of the physiological adaptations to resistance training. - 2.
 Explain the role of bioenergetics to metabolic specificity of training. - 3.
-Design and evaluate programs for developing strength, power, speed, and conditioning. - 4.
-Justify the value of Olympic lifting to athletic performance. - 5.
-Present the difference between strength training and power training.
+Evaluate and design programs for developing strength, power, speed, and conditioning. - 4.
+Analyze the value of Olympic lifting to athletic performance. - 5.
+Examine the difference between strength training and power training.